-Having considered the entire facts and circumstances and the evidence and materials appearing on record and also considering the nature of employment of the applicant I hold that reinstatement of the applicant as a special budli in the company with back wages applicable to special budli at the rate of 25 per cent from 08.10.2002 till his reinstatement would be just and proper.
+Having considered the entire facts and circumstances and the evidence and materials appearing on record and also considering the nature of employment of the applicant I hold that the relief of reinstatement as special budli worker in the company is not available to the applicant.
+In the circumstances, I find that granting back wages to the applicant as applicable to special budli worker at the rate of 25 per cent from 08.10.2002 till he attained the age of retirement would be just and proper.